dubs3c/SLAE/assignment_3/README.md

     or dx, 0xfff            ; PAGE_SIZE -> The OR operation gets the next page
 ```

 Next we will perform a system call to access() with the first parameter being the address we want to check and the second parameter being 0.
-When performing syscalls, the registers can be used as the following:
+When performing syscalls, the registers can be used as following:

 | Register | Purpose |
 | -------- | -------